BrackListed/ProofForge/README.md

 **What was hard:** getting three genuinely different AI-driven UX patterns — a one-shot structured audit, a real-time conversational debate with speech input, and a multi-step diagnostic interview — to feel like one coherent product instead of three bolted-together demos.
 The guided product tour in particular had to react to *real* async state (actual API responses landing, not fake timers) without ever letting the UI get stuck mid-flow.

-## 🏆 Built for Impact Forge

-General Innovation track.
-48 hours, one repo, no excuses.